codingwithjae/myPortfolio/README.md

 ### What can be improve

 - The validation form code still needs some work.
-- HTML can be enhanced.
+- HTML can be more semantic and CSS can use the BEM methodology.

 ## Author